-- 1. NCT04840589 (enrolling).
+1. NCT04840589 (enrolling).
 An NCI led Phase I/Ib Trial Evaluating the Safety and Efficacy of BET Inhibitor, ZEN003694 With PD-1 Inhibitor, Nivolumab with or without CTLA-4 Inhibitor, Ipilimumab in Solid Tumors is evaluating the combination of ZEN-3694 + BMS's immune-checkpoint inhibitors, Opdivo and Yervoy, in patients with advanced or metastatic solid tumors and wildtype BRCA, platinum resistant ovarian cancer.
-To date, seven patients have been enrolled in the first dose level and cohorts for the next dose level will be enrolled next.
-There have been confirmed responses to combination treatment in the first dose level in patients even though they were not expected to respond to single agent Opdivo. - 2.
-NCT05019716 (enrolling).
+To date, seven patients have been enrolled in the first dose level and cohorts for the next dose level has started enrolling.
+There have been confirmed responses to combination treatment in the first dose level in patients even though they were not expected to respond to single agent Opdivo.

+2. NCT05019716 (enrolling).
 An NCI led Phase 1/2 Study of the Bromodomain Inhibitor ZEN003694 in Combination With Etoposide/Platinum in Patients With NUT Carcinoma is evaluating the combination of ZEN-3694 in combination with chemotherapy in NUT carcinoma.
-Six patients in the first dose level cohort have been enrolled and, two patients have been enrolled in the second dose level cohort.
-A dose has been determined which demonstrated clinical benefit in the first six patient cohort at the first dose level; the dose intensity of ZEN-3694 is being increased for the next cohort.
+Three patients in the first dose level cohort, four patients in the second dose level cohort, and three patients in the third dose level cohort have been enrolled.
+Clinical benefit in the first two dosing regimen cohorts has been demonstrated and the dose intensity of ZEN-3694 is being increased for the next cohort.
 We are also supplying ZEN-3694 on a compassionate use basis to multiple patients throughout the World.

-- 3. NCT05372640 (enrolling).
+3. NCT05372640 (enrolling).
 An NCI led Phase 1 Study of BET Bromodomain Inhibitor ZEN003694 in Combination with the CDK4/6 Inhibitor Abemaciclib in Patients with NUT Carcinoma and Other Solid Tumors will evaluate the combination of ZEN-3694 and Lilly's CDK4/6 inhibitor, Verzenio, in NUT carcinoma as well.
-This study has accrued the first three patients in the first dose cohort.. - 4.
-NCT05111561 (enrolling).
+This study has accrued the first three patients in the first dose cohort.

+4. NCT05111561 (enrolling).
 An NCI led Phase 1 Study of ZEN003694 in Combination with Binimetinib in Solid Tumors with RAS Pathway Alterations and Triple Negative Breast Cancer is evaluating the safety and the activity of ZEN-3694 combined with Pfizer's MEK inhibitor, Mektovi, in solid tumors with Ras alterations and mTNBC.
-Two patients have been dosed at one dose and three patients received a reduced Mektovi dose. - 5.
-NCT05327010 (enrolling).
+Two patients have been dosed at one dose and three patients received a reduced Mektovi dose.

+5. NCT05327010 (enrolling).
 An NCI led Phase 2 Trial of the Combination of the BET Inhibitor, ZEN003694 (ZEN-3694), and the PARP Inhibitor Talazoparib, in Patients with Molecularly-Selected Solid Tumors (ComBET) will evaluate the combination of ZEN-3694 plus talazoparib in additional indications such as PARPi resistant ovarian, prostate cancer, breast, and pancreatic cancers, and solid tumors with Ras alterations.
 There were no responses in the Ras mutated cohort.
-The three PARPi resistant cohorts are currently enrolling patients. - 6.
-NCT05422794(enrolling).
+The three PARPi resistant cohorts are currently enrolling patients.

+6. NCT05422794(enrolling).
 An NCI led Phase 1b Trial of ZEN003694 (ZEN-3694) With Pembrolizumab and Nab-Paclitaxel in Patients With Metastatic Triple-Negative Breast Cancer will evaluate the combination of ZEN-3694 + Merck's immune-checkpoint inhibitor, Keytruda, + Nab-paclitaxel in patients with advanced triple negative breast cancer whose tumors are PD-L1 negative.
-Three patients have been dosed to date and additional three patients are being enrolled. - 7.
-NCT05053971 (enrolling).
+Three patients have been dosed to date and additional three patients are being enrolled.

+7. NCT05053971 (enrolling).
 An NCI led Phase Ib/II Study of ZEN003694 and Entinostat in Advanced and Refractory Solid Tumors and Lymphomas will evaluate the combination of ZEN-3694 and Syndax's HDAC inhibitor, entinostat, in solid tumors and lymphoma, with an expansion population in pancreatic cancer.
-To date, seven patients have been enrolled with partial responses being shown in multiple patients. - 8.
-NCT05803382 (enrolling).
-An NCI led study testing the addition of ZEN-3694 to the usual chemotherapy treatment (Capecitabine) for metastatic or unresectable cancers is enrolling patients.
+To date, nine patients have been enrolled with partial responses being shown in multiple patients.

+8. NCT05803382 (enroliing).
+An NCI led study testing the addition of ZEN-3694 to the usual chemotherapy treatment (Capecitabine) for metastatic or unresectable cancers has enrolled three patients.